 With most credit cards today touting interest rates that range anywhere between 10 to 30 percent, it’s no wonder more and more people are having trouble making ends meet.

 The first step in successfully paying off your credit card debt is knowing which cards to pay off first.
-Cards that have a higher interest rate are the ones you’re going to want to target first, as these are costing you the most.
+Your credit cards that have the highest interest rates are the ones you’re going to want to target first, as these are costing you the most.
 After you’ve paid off these debts, it’s safe to move lower down the funnel.

 Because credit scams are becoming increasingly harder to detect, it’s important that you never give your private information over the phone or via email to a company you didn’t initially contact.
 There are a variety of different credit scams, but according to the FBI, below are the most common: